enchilada-composer/strava-cli-fitness-tracker/README.md

    - Click "Register" or "Save"
    - Note down your Client ID and Client Secret

-5. Create a `.env` file with your credentials:
+5. Update the `.env` file with your credentials:

 ```
 STRAVA_CLIENT_ID=your_client_id
 STRAVA_CLIENT_SECRET=your_client_secret